fmurph1/wli/README.txt

 You must run the program as administrator and disable secure boot to use this installer.
 Only supports dual boot installations, ERASING WINDOWS WILL BREAK THE INSTALLER.

-Currently the installer supports installation of Linux Mint 21.3 Cinnamon, Linux Mint 21.3 XFCE, and Ubuntu 24.04.
+Currently the installer supports installation of Linux Mint 22 Cinnamon, Linux Mint 22 XFCE, and Ubuntu 24.04.1 LTS

 Released under GNU General Public License v3.0.
 You are free to do whatever you like with the source except distribute a closed source version.